Kirononame/Enemy2D-Navigation/README.md

 - [x] Test Compile
 - [x] Test running the project

-Use premake to generate visual studio 2017 files by running the script provided **GenerateProjectForVS17.bat**
+Use premake to generate visual studio 2022 files by running the script provided **GenerateProjectForVS22.bat**

-To change the version to 2015 or 2013 just change the version in the Script file.

 Then open the project and run the application the main one is ***"FollowPlayer"***

-#### Run using Code blocks

-- [ ] Test Compile
-- [ ] Test running the project

-It should work on Code Blocks but you are on your own to configure it as it wasn't tested.
-A help on how to run the engine using code blocks from javidx9
-> Well I wont judge you, but make sure your Code::Blocks installation is really up to date - you may even consider updating your C++ toolchain to use MinGW32-W64, so google this.
-You will also need to enable C++14 in your build options, and add to your linker the following libraries: user32 gdi32 opengl32 gdiplus

 ### Run on Linux